ccarner/MarksToPDF/README.md

 4. Prepare a configuration JSON file.
 There are various example JSON files included in `/example`, which contain documentation explaining what is required.
 If you need advice, or you want to do something that does not appear possible, please contact Alan Thomas <alan.thomas@unimelb.edu.au>.
 Place this file into `/input`

-5. Download all canvas documents, and place into `input/canvas_submissions`
+5. Download all canvas submissions, and place into `input/canvas_submissions`

 6. Run the script.
 A typical invocation to generate PDFs without emailing them might look like: